Best Data Practice

 3. Incentivise customers

-A powerful lead magnet is an essential part of any email marketing strategy and ultimately needs to incentivise potential subscribers to part with their email address.
+A powerful lead magnet is an essential part of any email marketing strategy.
+Ultimately, it needs to incentivise potential subscribers to part with their email address.
 Whether it’s a website pop-up featuring a tempting special offer for first time customers – you need to make it strong and relevant for your business.
 When you’ve hit them with your lead magnet, it’s time to nurture them with a strong welcome sequence that makes them feel more invested in your brand.

 4. Build Trust

 Brands can collect data by segmented and personalised conversations with customers across their website, email, ads, SMS and Messenger.
 These direct online interactions will be empowered to build a stronger, more lasting relationship based on trust and deep personalisation with consumers.

 5. Leverage social media

 Many businesses fall into the trap of believing that a large database will result in a significant growth in revenue.
 But, if the right people aren’t on your list, all you have to show for it is a vanity metric.
 The question is, how do you attract these high quality, high intent subscribers?